Forricide/still-feel-alive/Chapter 7.md

 *That's it?*

 *"I...
-I don't know what's happening to me.
+I don't know what's happening anymore.
 I don't have control of my life.
 I'm scared in the morning, when I wake up, because I can't remember anything.
 Not even my dreams, not a single one.
 I just want to make my life long enough... to piece together something.
 Some sort of next step."*

 *What would that look like?*